 The Newport Marina

 The 50 berths at the chic marina are in high demand.
-Ships with a length of up to 30 meters find a temporary home here.
+Ships with a length of up to 30 metres find a temporary home here.
 As a graduate in business administration, Ralf Schulte simply enjoys optimizing processes.
-And he wants to make it as easy as possible for his guests.
-This is how he invested in the digitalization of the marina.
-In advance can be seen on the platform of the marina check in advance whether a place is free.
+And he wants to make life as easy as possible for his guests.
+He invested in the digitalization of the marina.
+On the platform of the marina potential visitors can check in advance whether there’s a free space.
 Therefore, no one makes the long trip from the Baltic Sea across the Trave in vain.
 Berth reservation and payment of fees are handled online.
 Only The Newport Marina in Lübeck offers this exclusive service throughout Europe.

 Currently, an expansion of the port by another 25 places is under consideration by the responsible municipal offices.
 This also takes a little longer than hoped.
-But we already know that Ralf Schulte has staying power.
+But we already know that Ralf Schulte is a man of perseverance.

 Meanwhile, he offers his marina guests his“Schifflein deck dich” delivery service from the restaurant directly to the boat and is also delighted to have received a special award from the renowned YACHT magazine.
-This recently included The Newport Marina in the series of the 10 most beautiful city harbors in the Baltic Sea.
+The magazine recently included The Newport Marina in the series of the 10 most beautiful city harbours in the Baltic Sea.
 Here you can read why the experts are so enthusiastic.

 The Newport Restaurant

 The interior of the restaurant reflects taste and an eye for sustainable and valuable materials.
 Ralf Schulte’s love for the sea can be felt everywhere.
-Lovingly selected details decorate the rooms, but do not distract from the essentials: the view of the water, the sailboats, the tower of St. Jakobi and the historic harbor sheds.
+Carefully selected details decorate the rooms, but do not distract from the essentials: the view of the water, the sailing boats, the tower of St. Jakob’s and the historic harbour sheds.
 Restaurant guests sit on high-quality German-made seating at tables made of linoleum, a renewable resource.
 All light fixtures were custom made specifically for The Newport, and curtains and pillows are faux ray skin.
 A coherent overall concept that is inviting without being aloof or artificial.
 Everyone can and should feel comfortable, whether wind-blown directly from the boat, directly after office hours or elegantly dressed for a special occasion.

 The dishes are simply all unbelievably delicious.
 Whatever you order: you will be thrilled.
-The chef and his team are always creating new favorite dishes.
-It is nothing new that good cuisine only works with good raw materials.
+The chef and his team are constantly creating new favourites.
+It is nothing new that good cuisine requires good raw materials.
 At The Newport you can taste the freshness and quality of the products used.
 I really like the fact that I can drop by here quickly for a currywurst.
 But likewise for a multi-course menu.
-The sustainable orientation of the house also fits that no overseas wines are served.
-The Newport sources its wines from the Lübeck wine house Von Melle.
+It also fits in with the sustainable orientation of the house that no overseas wines are served.
+The Newport obtains its wines from the Lübeckwine house Von Melle.

-The restaurant offers lunch on Tuesdays, Wednesdays and Thursdays.
-Almost all dishes from the extensive evening menu are offered.
-In addition, there are two dishes that are prepared specifically for lunch guests.
-An exquisite breakfast buffet tempts at the weekends from 09.00 am.
+The restaurant is open Mondays to Saturdays from 5 p.m.
 It’s incredibly popular, which is why I recommend you make a reservation early.
 Incidentally, this works by telephone, but of course also online.
 Digital solutions are Ralf Schulte’s thing.
 And absolutely contemporary!